 By: Pål Mugaas Jensen, editor at Landbased AQ.
 Article originally published in Norwegian.

-What happens to the water quality in a RAS facility if you add nanobubbles?
-And do you see other effects on the system efficiency and fish health?
-These were some of the answers the technology company Moleaer wanted to answer when they took a scientific approach at Lødingen Fisk.
+What happens to water quality in a RAS facility when you add nanobubbles?
+And are there additional effects on system efficiency and fish health?
+These were some of the questions technology company, Moleaer, wanted to answer when they took a scientific approach at Lødingen Fisk.

-Pasini says the goal of the study was to quantify how the introduction of oxygen nanobubbles can improve water quality, reduce energy and water consumption through improved oxygenation, better particle removal, increased nitrification rates and prevention of biofilm.
-The study was carried out in two stages to evaluate the short- and long-term effects on RAS.
+Pasini states that the goal of the study was to quantify how introducing oxygen nanobubbles can improve water quality, reduce energy and water consumption through enhanced oxygenation, improved particle removal, increased nitrification rates, and prevention of biofilm.
+The study was carried out in two stages to evaluate both the short- and long-term effects on RAS.

-The first was performed to characterize the effect of nanobubbles on the process within 48 hours of starting up the nanobubble generator (NBG).
-The second round of measurements was after 50 days of continuous operation of the NBG, with fish much larger fish and with a significantly higher oxygen requirement, during a period when the facility was at 60% of full capacity.
+The first stage was conducted to characterize the effects of nanobubbles within 48 hours of starting up the nanobubble generator (NBG).
+The second stage of measurements took place after 50 days of continuous NBG operation, with much larger fish and significantly higher oxygen requirements, during a period when the facility was operating at 60% of full capacity.

 "We also studied what happened and how the process responded to the presence of nanobubbles.
-Finally, we also tried to look at what happened to the fish, although we still have questions about that.
+Finally, we examined the impact on the fish, though we still have some questions in that area.
 Nevertheless, we identified some interesting points for future studies," he says.

 PROPERTIES OF Nanobubbles